open-mmlab/mmtracking/docs/en/dataset.md

 `lasot_train.json`:  JSON file containing the annotations information of the training set in LaSOT dataset.
 `lasot_test.json`:  JSON file containing the annotations information of the testing set in LaSOT dataset.

+There are 2 TEXT files in `data/lasot/annotations`:

+`lasot_train_infos.txt`:  TEXT file containing the annotations information of the training set in LaSOT dataset.
+`lasot_test_infos.txt`:  TEXT file containing the annotations information of the testing set in LaSOT dataset.

 #### The folder of annotations in UAV123

 There are only 1 JSON files in `data/UAV123/annotations`: